-The KED is a set of tables within a secure database that holds Decryption Keys for escrow.
+The KED is a set of tables within a secure database that holds escrowed key material including Decryption Keys for escrow.
 This KED is accessed only by the CA applications that create the Decryption Keys and the KRA Workstation that extracts them when requested.
 The CA applications and the KRA Workstation access the KED using the controls specified in section 6.1.1 and in IdenTrust's ECA CPS section 6.1.2.

-After the key is generated in the sector and it is encrypted with a public key associated with an administrative Certificate and is stored in the KED.
-After the encryption is complete, the CA server memory is de-allocated and may be overwritten by other data.
+After the key is generated in the FIPS 140 level 2 HSM, it is encrypted with a symmetric key which is in turn encrypted with a public key associated with an administrative Certificate and is stored in the KED.
+After the key escrow is complete, the CA server memory is de-allocated and may be overwritten by other data.
 The encryption algorithm is commensurate in strength to the key being escrowed (see table below).
 The Certificates associated with the Certificate chain are also stored in the KED although they are not encrypted.
 The Decryption Key remains encrypted all the time in the KED until a Key Recovery request is performed.